werner-duvaud/muzero-general/README.md

 ```bash
 python muzero.py
 ```
-To visualize the training results, run in a new bash:
+To visualize the training results, run in a new terminal:
 ```bash
 tensorboard --logdir ./
 ```

 ### Testing

 Edit the end of muzero.py:
 ```python
 muzero = Muzero("cartpole")